|Our latest ArtVentures program

 Many systemic and social issues have gained renewed visibility in the past year.
 Artists for Social Change uses the arts to unpack specific social change issues, break down barriers, process collective experiences, and ultimately build agency to address these issues within our communities.

-This year we have seen many social issues brought to the forefront, including systemic racism, voter suppression, gun violence, climate change, and the list goes on.
+In recent years, we have seen many social issues brought to the forefront, including systemic racism, voter suppression, gun violence, climate change, and the list goes on.

 Our work at Carpe Diem Arts has always been focused on creating opportunities for artists of diverse backgrounds to unite, energize and inspire individuals and communities through the arts.
 We see our role as creating a safe space for personal growth and dialogue, allowing the arts to bring us together, from all backgrounds, ages, and walks of life.